-Based on this belief, in Midterm Corporate Strategy 2018, MC has reaffirmed its commitment to simultaneously generating economic value, societal value and environmental value through its businesses in order to achieve sustainable growth.
+Based on this belief, in Midterm Corporate Strategy 2021, MC has reaffirmed its commitment to pursue sustainable growth through a business model predicated on the simultaneous generation of economic value, societal value and environmental value through its businesses.
 To this end, we have identified Key Sustainability Issues as crucial priorities for management to address.